altruios/namshubettulpa/public/namshubettuple/vows.md

 "M::You're in my brain, can't you just...
 See it?"
 'R::I may be in your brain, but I am not in your mind.
-My mind sharing this brain with you, I didn't see anything in any dream.
+My mind sharing this brain with you, I did not see anything in any dream.
-So you'd have to send it to me...
+So you have to send it to me...
-I can't read your mind, remember?"
+I can not read your mind, remember?'
 *Rossin walked off.*
-"R::I'll be over here when you're ready"
+'R::I will be over here when ready'
 "M::Ready?"
-"R::I assume you want to take a shower - you should.
+'R::I assume you want to take a shower - you should.
 You kind of look like shit...
-Like you've been up all night and dramatized by a whole lot.
+Like you have been up all night and dramatized by a whole lot.
-Go relax with some hot water."
+Go relax with some hot water.'
 ~She did need a bath...~
 ~But she really hadn't considered what that would be like with a...~ 'Sentient brain she could not just get rid of...'